itaysnir/itaysnir.github.io/_posts/2025-2-16-pwnable-tw-babystack.md

 Notice, that the remote server has some very significant RTT, as it is located in taiwan (and the server seems pretty trash).
 While the exploit takes ~1 second locally, every packet request takes about 1 second for the remote server!
 Since we have to leak `0x10` bytes of password, `0x6` bytes of libc, `128` tries on average for each.
-This means that the whole leak phase of the exploit takes about `128 * 0x16 = 2816` seconds, or 47 minutes. \
+This means that the whole leak phase of the exploit takes about `128 * 0x16 = 2816` seconds, or 47 minutes.

-TBH, 1 second locally vs 47 minutes on the remote is prety sick.
+## Conclusion